Pine Gulch Fire: August

 Burning entirely on BLM land, within 24 hours the Pine Gulch Fire had grown to 280 acre.
-Fire crews had were only able to reach the fire area by foot, to build control lines, with the support of helicopters and planes dumping water and retardant.
+Fire crews were only able to reach the fire area by foot, to build control lines, with the support of helicopters and planes dumping water and retardant.
 The next day, on August 2, the fire had grown spread north, burning on private land along a road.
 The fire was five percent contained, at 1,500 acre by the morning of August 3.
 Mesa County Rd.
 X 1/2 after High Lonesome Ranch were closed.

 The fire continued to grow, threatening oil and gas drilling infrastructure.
 A temporary flight restriction was put in place for the fire area on August 4.
 The fire began burning northwards onto Horse Mountain.
 Air quality began to decline and an Air Quality Health Advisory was put in place for northern Mesa County and southwestern Garfield County.
 Within 36 hours the fire had grown to 11,846 acre by the evening of August 5.
 Red Flag Warnings were put in place on the 6th and additional road closures were put in place.
 Smoke began to impact De Beque, Colorado and areas along Interstate 70.

 Extremely low humidity, high temperatures and strong winds enabled the fire to grow to over 20,000 acre by the evening of August 7.
 The fire had moved down Forshay Gulch on the north side of Horse Mountain, before eventually spreading to Lion and Bledsaw Gulches and along 200 Rd.
 The fires continued growth resulted in evacuation warnings being put in place for residents in rural, western Garfield County and a small group of homes were evacuated along County Roads 200 and 202.
 On August 9, evacuations were put in place for more residences in the area.